Frequently Requested Statistics on Immigrants and Immigration in the United States

 The predominance of Latin American and Asian immigration in the late 20th and early 21st centuries starkly contrasts with the trend in the mid-1900s, when immigrants were largely European.
 In the 1960s no single country accounted for more than 15 percent of the total immigrant population.
 Italians were the top origin group, making up 13 percent of the foreign born in 1960, followed by Germans and Canadians (about 10 percent each).

 - To see immigration trends from individual countries over time, use the Countries of Birth for U.S. Immigrants, 1960-Present data tool.

 How many immigrants have entered the United States since 2010, and what are the leading sending countries?

-While immigrants from Mexico dominated the flows post-1970, the makeup of newcomers has changed since the 2007-09 recession.
+While immigrants from Mexico dominated the flows post-1970, the composition of new arrivals has changed since 2010.
 Recently arrived immigrants are more likely to come from Asia, with India and China leading the way.
-Countries such as the Dominican Republic, the Philippines, Cuba, El Salvador, and Venezuela have also seen sizeable emigration to the United States.
-By contrast, there were fewer Mexican immigrants in the United States in 2017 than in 2010, representing the biggest decline of all immigrant groups.
+The number of immigrants from the Dominican Republic, the Philippines, Cuba, Venezuela, and El Salvador have also increased between 2010 and 2018.
+By contrast, there were more than half a million fewer Mexican immigrants in the United States in 2018 than in 2010, representing the biggest absolute decline of all immigrant groups.

 - Read more on immigrants from New Origin Countries in the United States.